Adults in The System

-Being arrested or charged is overwhelming — not just for the person involved, but for families too.
-Most people enter the system with little understanding of what will happen next, what their rights are, or how decisions are made.
+Being arrested or charged is overwhelming for individuals and families alike.
+Most people enter the system with little understanding of their rights or what happens next.This pathway breaks down each stage of the adult criminal justice process

 STAGE 1 — Arrest & Police Powers